DeanWahle/donatr/README.md

 # donatr

-Placing 2nd overall at Wakehacks 2022, donatr is a mobile application developed with React Native, Expo, and the Imgur Api.
-The prompt for Wakehacks 2022 was "pro humanitate", which translates to "for humanity".
+Placing 2nd overall at WakeHacks 2022, donatr is a mobile application developed with React Native, Expo, and the Imgur Api.
+The prompt for WakeHacks 2022 was "pro humanitate", which translates to "for humanity".
 Our application was developed to make donating to charity easier.
 Donatr has a swiping interface similar to the application "Tinder", but every card that appears is a local charity.

 - Each swipe right will donate 50 cents to the charitable organization swiped on.